ksolaiman/ksolaiman.github.io/_pages/lab-home.md

 ### ✳️ Attribution & Ethics
 All course projects must use **publicly available datasets** and **independently written code**.
 Outstanding work may later be extended for academic publication under H.A.R.M.O.N.I.
 Lab supervision with appropriate student credit or acknowledgement.
+Any resulting models, embeddings, or visualizations may not be reused externally without permission from instructor.

 ---